Winifred Christie: Death and legacy

-In 1946, Christie founded and endowed the Westminster Central Music Library in London, England with a gift of £10,000 as a memorial to her late husband.
+In 1946, Christie founded and endowed the Westminster Central Music Library in London with a gift of £10,000 as a memorial to her late husband, who died in 1931.

-There is a scholarship fund in her name, at the Royal Academy of Music in London, given to keyboard students who perform particularly well at audition.
+There is a scholarship fund in Christie's name, at the Royal Academy of Music in London, originally intended to promote the Moór Piano but later given to keyboard students who perform particularly well at audition.

-She died, aged 82, in London, England.
+Christie died, aged 82, in London.